hmarques98/hmarques98/README.md

 Mobile engineer from João Pessoa, Brazil 🇧🇷 | 5+ years turning ideas into apps people actually use.

-Started with React Native, evolved into native development (Swift/Kotlin), now building [Movuca](https://github.com/hmarques98/movuca) - because finding where to go out tonight shouldn't be this hard.
+Started with React Native, evolved into native development (Swift/Kotlin)

 ### 🚀 What I'm up to